 All of the examples below can be found on our Case Studies page.

 Memberships are quite a popular subscription model where you are able to offer your subscribers first access to new items, a percentage discount off of all products, free shipping, and monthly store credit just to name a few examples.
-Though not an out-of-box solution, merchants have leveraged the Recharge API and custom front-end work to build membership models.
+Though not an out-of-the-box solution, merchants have leveraged the Recharge API and custom front-end work to build membership models.

 Fresh Clean Tees offers a subscription option to club members, which allows them to set up recurring product orders for $44.
 Along with this offering, they also enable one-time purchases of their products for those who are not quite ready to commit to a long-term subscription.